-The kingdom of God comes by itself without your prayer, but pray it may also come to you through the heavenly Father giving you His Holy Spirit, so that by His grace we believe His holy Word and lead godly lives here in time and there in eternity.
+The kingdom of God comes by itself without your prayer, but pray it may also come to you through the heavenly Father giving you His Holy Spirit, so that by His grace we believe His holy Word and lead a godly life here in time and there in eternity.

 Thy will be done, on earth as it is in heaven.

 God’s good and gracious will is done whether you pray or not.
 But may it be accomplished in your life through Him breaking and hindering every evil plan and intention of the devil, the world, and your sinful nature.
 For these do not want you to keep His name holy or let His kingdom come.
 His good and gracious will is to strengthen and keep you firm in His Word and faith to the day of your death.

 Indeed, God gives daily bread to everyone without them asking—even to people who are evil—but pray He’d lead you to recognize His giving of daily bread and to receive it with thanksgiving.
 Your "daily bread" is everything which helps support and sustain your body, such as food and drink, clothing and shoes, house and home, farms and animals, money and property; faithful spouses, children, workers, and leaders; good government, weather, health, decency, reputation, good friends, faithful neighbors, and so much more.